timmbogner/Farm-Data-Relay-System/README.md

 ## Thank you
 ...very much for checking out my project!
 I truly appreciate everyone across the net who has reached out with assistance and encouragement.
 If you have any questions, comments, or issues please feel free to contact me at timmbogner@gmail.com.

-If you have any extra money, **please consider [supporting me](https://www.buymeacoffee.com/TimmB).** I'm a farmer and landscaper by occupation, and donations would help me to spend more time developing farm gadgets in the off-season.
+If you have the means, **[please consider supporting me](https://www.buymeacoffee.com/TimmB).** I'm a farmer and landscaper by occupation, and donations would help me to spend more time developing farm gadgets in the off-season.

 A huge thanks to the ever-instructional [**Andreas Spiess**](https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ).